ebuchman/blog/content/posts/bills-intro.md

 In later posts we'll get into the details of what the bill of exchange actually was, though this changed significantly over time.
-Because of its international nature, it was both an instrument of exchange of currencies (in space) and the granting of credit (in time).
+Because of its international nature, it was both an instrument of exchange (across space), and a granting of credit (across time).
+In its simplest and earliest form it was a way for a merchant to borrow from a banker in one place (say Genoa, denominated in Genoese money) and to repay in another place (say Champagne, denominated in the money of Champagne).
+But it also came to be used by exporters to collect on payments owed to them from importers abroad.
+In the first case the merchant was borrowing to expand his balance sheet and pursue new business.
+But in the second case he's not really borrowing, he's just trying to get paid for old business by selling the money already owed to him abroad.

-But perhaps the greatest source of confusion lies in which "direction" it went, namely, whether it was really a *bill* (issued by a creditor, "you owe me, here's the bill") or a *note* (issued by a debtor, "i owe you").
-The distinction is important because it reflects a difference in where the credit actually originates and how the credit extension is managed in the banking system.
-As we'll see, unlike bills, notes can circulate more easily, and unlike notes, bills can "hide" the potentially blasphemous credit nature of the instrument behind the reality of legal exchange (lending with interest was mostly illegal for much of this period).
+This difference is the source of a great deal of confusion in the literature regarding which "direction" the bill went, namely, whether it was really a *bill* (issued by an existing creditor, like an exporter, saying "you owe me, here's the bill") or a *note* (issued by a debtor, "i owe you").
+In both cases the merchant drawing the bill gives it to a banker in exchange for local money.
+But the distinction is important because it reflects a difference in where the credit actually originates and how the credit extension is managed in the banking system.
+As we'll see, unlike bills, notes can circulate more easily, and unlike notes, bills can "hide" the potentially blasphemous credit nature of the instrument (lending with interest was mostly illegal for much of this period, but exchange was not).

-The problem is that bills of exchange through history sometimes appear to go one way, and sometimes the other.
+The problem is that what we call bills of exchange through history sometimes appear to go one way, and sometimes the other.
-My thesis is that the archetypal *polarity* of what people call a “bill of exchange” actually did reverse, and it did so twice, over the long near millennium of its life, from note to bill and back again.[^polarity] These polarity reversals occurred, roughly speaking, around 1300 and 1600, and they carve the history into three broad epochs, between which the function of
+My thesis is that the archetypal *polarity* actually did reverse, and it did so twice, over the long near millennium of its life, from note to bill and back again.[^polarity] These polarity reversals occurred, roughly speaking, around 1300 and 1600, and they carve the history into three broad epochs, between which the function of